emergy-official/recommend.parf.ai/api/readme.md

 ## Introduction

-This API allows a user to get the recommend an image using EfficientAD model.
+This API allows a user to get the recommendation of a user id.
 The role of the API is to send a request to the sagemaker endpoint without exposing sagemaker directly.

 ### Endpoints: